 Allocating marketing budgets is difficult.

-When it comes to digital marketing in 2020, you can invest in SEO, Search Ads, Facebook Ads, Instagram Ads, Email Marketing, and more.
-How the heck can you make a decision and feel confident your marketing budget is benefitting your bottom line?
+So, how the heck can you make a decision and feel confident your marketing budget is benefitting your bottom line?

 1. Keep your current marketing budget in mind, but don’t cling to it.